saarami/saarami/README.md

 ### 🥗 Protein Calorie Tracker – Backend REST API
 **Main project**

-A smart and simple nutrition tracker where users can type their meals in free text and instantly get calorie and protein insights, track daily goals, and monitor their progress over time.

-A production-ready backend system for calorie and protein tracking, built with a layered architecture and deployed on AWS.
+A smart and simple nutrition tracker that allows users to enter free-text meals and instantly receive calorie and protein insights, track daily goals, and monitor long-term progress — implemented as a production-ready backend system built with a layered architecture and deployed on AWS.

 **Highlights**
 - Layered architecture: Routers → Services → Repositories → Models